 There are many guides out there on the subject of SEO.
 There are also many out there that claim they are the definitive resource on the subject.

 I am not here to do that.
-What I am here to do is let you in on some SEO tips for hotels, which are going to be critical to your success in the field.
-Whether you choose to do this on your own, or whether you choose to outsource it to another company, I want to let you know these things that you should focus on to make sure your hotel is showing up in the search results.
+What I am here to do is let you in on some SEO tips for hotels.
+These are going to be critical to your success in the field.
+Whether you choose to do this on your own, or whether you decide to outsource it to another company, I want to let you know these things that you should focus on to make sure your hotel is showing up in the search results.

 Why Does Your Hotel Need SEO

 Let me put this in a better manner.
 The demand for a hotel is going to be greater in Hollywood than it will be in The Dalles.
-You can SEO for both destinations, but the “results” are going to differ.
-Unless of course, the CVB in the much smaller town is promoting the area constantly.
-This would mean that the demand would be inflated by the promotion.
+You can SEO for both destinations, but the "results" are going to differ.
+Unless, of course, the CVB in the much smaller town is promoting the area regularly.
+This would mean that the promotion would inflate the demand.
 If this were the case, then you might have similar results.
 Since that is not typically the case, just be aware that SEO gathers demand...it does not create it.
 If that is what you are expecting from this, you might want to look at some hotel promotions.

 Think about how you would look for travel

-Who knows, maybe you have some website that you go to for checking prices when you are planning your travel.
-These are sites like Skyskanner, Hipmunk, etc. Most people, however, tend to start their search on a search engine; most notably, Google.
+Who knows, maybe you have some website that you go to for checking prices when you are planning your trip.
+These are sites like Skyscanner, Hipmunk, etc. Most people, however, tend to start their search on a search engine, most notably Google.
 How wonderful would it be if your hotel website showed up in one of the top spots?
 Getting in this position would, at the very least, get you consideration from a potential customer.

 I am going to assume that you haven't been living under a rock for the last decade, and you at least have a website for your hotel and have some knowledge of SEO (keywords, etc.)